cds-snc/digital-canada-ca/content/en/blog/posts/making-information-easy-to-see-and-hear.md

   on for a practical example of accessible design.
 author: "Paul Craig, Development "
 date: 2021-02-04T20:31:27.741Z
-image: /img/cds/EN-Newsletter1.jpg
+image: /img/cds/screenreader-blog-banner.jpg
 image-alt: A person using a screen reader to hear important information from their computer.
-translationKey: screenreader-stuff
+translationKey: blog-screenreader-stuff
 thumb: ""
 processed: ""
 ---
 ## COVID Alert and backup codes

-Working with Health Canada, our team at the Canadian Digital Service (CDS) builds and runs the COVID Alert service, which includes — yes, the app — but also the [COVID Alert portal] (https://digital.canada.ca/2020/09/03/meeting-the-needs-of-healthcare-authorities-to-roll-out-covid-alert-across-canada/).
+Working with Health Canada, our team at the Canadian Digital Service (CDS) builds and runs the COVID Alert service, which includes — yes, the app — but also the [COVID Alert portal](https://digital.canada.ca/2020/09/03/meeting-the-needs-of-healthcare-authorities-to-roll-out-covid-alert-across-canada/).

 Up until recently, to access the portal, healthcare workers needed their email address and password to login, but also a cell phone to receive a code for two-factor authentication (2FA).
 Once logged in, healthcare workers could give out one-time keys to people who tested positive for COVID-19.
 It’s by entering their key into the app, that users can alert others of potential exposures.